gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Use of this API is not recommended and it will be removed in the future.

+### Change to signature of `Test.filter(Closure)`

+The incubating `Test.filter(Closure)` method introduced in 1.10 for configuring the `TestFilter` has been changed to be more consistent with other configuration methods.
+This method now accepts an `Action` and no longer returns the `TestFilter`.
+This change should not require any adjustments to build scripts as this method can still be called with a `Closure`, upon which it will be implicitly converted into an `Action`.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.